bitquery/graphql-docs/docs/Schema/celo/address.md

 The `address` allows us to retrieve information about a specific address.

+Celo is an EVM-compatible, mobile-first network with native stablecoins such as cUSD and cEUR alongside CELO for governance.
+The address API returns CELO balance, annotations, balance history, and smart contract details including token metadata.
+Use it for mobile wallet lookups, stablecoin issuer verification, and building account overview pages for Celo's financial-inclusion ecosystem.

 Here is an example that demonstrates how to retrieve basic information about the a smart contract:

 ```